I identify and invest in ideas and people long before they’re valued.

-Her career is best understood as a sequence of contrarian bets before it became respectful:
+My career is best understood as a sequence of contrarian bets before it became respectful:

 Music

-Today, music has retreated inward.
-She occasionally teaches younger children the fundamentals online, less as a profession and more as a quiet obligation to the tradition that shaped her patience, discipline, and keeping her mind fit.
+I occasionally teach younger children the fundamentals online, less as a profession and more as a quiet obligation to the tradition that shaped her patience, discipline, and keeping my mind fit.

 This Blog